cplee1/MWAX-Processing-Pipeline/README.md

     export PATH=${PATH}:/astro/mwavcs/${USER}/github/MWAX-Processing-Pipeline/nextflow

-## Preparing VCS data
+## Downloading VCS data
+The download pipeline uses Giant Squid to submit jobs to ASVO, then waits until the files are downloaded and moves them into the standard directory structure.
-After you have downloaded the VCS observation and a calibrator observation from the ASVO, you can move the files into the standard directory structure using `mwax_download.nf`.
+If the files are already downloaded, then you can skip the download step and instead provide the job IDs.
+This will move the files from the ASVO directory into the VCS directory.
 Available options and an example are given in the help menu:

     mwax_download.nf --help

 ## Calibrating VCS data
-The calibration pipeline uses Birli to preprocess the FITS data, then Hyperdrive to perform direction-independent amplitude/phase calibration.
+The calibration pipeline uses Birli to preprocess and then Hyperdrive to perform direction-independent amplitude/phase calibration an all tiles.
+Calibrator observations are specified as OBSID:SOURCE pairs.
+If the source is in the lookup table (source_lists.txt) then the specific source model will be used, otherwise the GLEAM catalogue will be used.
 See the help menu for available options and typical examples:

     mwax_calibrate.nf --help